2025 Guide to Credit Card Debt: Smarter Debt Management for U.S. Consumers

 Several factors contribute to the accumulation of credit card debt:

-• Emergency Expenses: Unexpected medical bills, car repairs, or home emergencies often lead consumers to turn to credit cards out of necessity.
+- Emergency Expenses: Unexpected medical bills, car repairs, or home emergencies often lead consumers to turn to

-• Job Loss or Income Reduction: A sudden decrease in income can make it impossible to keep up with existing credit card payments.
+budget planningor impulse purchases can quickly lead to unmanageable balances. - Job Loss or Income Reduction: A sudden decrease in income can make it impossible to keep up with existing

 The Importance of Financial Literacy and Responsible Borrowing